AI for Better or Worse - Will AI Help or Harm Us by 2035?

 Better:

-Healthcare: AI-powered diagnostics, personalized medicine, and predictive analytics can drastically improve healthcare quality, allowing earlier disease detection and more accurate treatments.
+Healthcare: AI-powered diagnostics, personalized medicine and predictive analytics will improve healthcare.
+Diseases will be detected earlier and treatments will be more accurate.

-Education: Adaptive learning platforms and virtual tutors become more widespread, providing personalized education and better access to resources for people globally.
+Education: Adaptive learning platforms and virtual tutors will become more widespread.
+They will provide personalized education and better access to resources around the globe.

 Worse:

-Job Displacement: As AI systems take over routine tasks in manufacturing, customer service, and other fields, certain jobs will be lost, exacerbating unemployment or income inequality for low-skill workers.
+Job Displacement: Jobs will be lost.
+AI systems will take over routine tasks in manufacturing, customer service and other fields.
+Unemployment and income inequality for low-skill workers will be the likely result.

-Data Privacy Issues: Increased data reliance could lead to more privacy violations, as personal data is used to train AI models.
+Data Privacy Issues: Increased data reliance will lead to more privacy violations, as personal data is used to train AI models.

-Bias and Inequality: AI algorithms may perpetuate existing biases in hiring, policing, and healthcare, leading to systemic inequality.
+Bias and Inequality: AI algorithms will perpetuate existing biases in hiring, policing and healthcare.

 2027-2029: AI Becomes Highly Specialized and Autonomous